Briefpoint

 Blogs, on the other hand, allow you to share insights on broader topics, like preparing for a district court appearance or tips for managing legal disputes.

-These tools don’t just help clients—they position your firm as knowledgeable and proactive.
+Aside from helping clients, these tools position your firm as knowledgeable and proactive.
 They can also cut down on repetitive inquiries so your team can focus on more pressing tasks.

 6. Consider Outsourcing Administrative Tasks